MintCondition/dummy-content-generator/readme.txt

 If you can't figure out how to install a WP Plugin, you should NOT use this one.

 == Changelog ==
+= 0.7.1 - 2024-06-16 =
+New Features:
+-

+Enhancements:
+- Added generators and data types for Random Name and Fake Email

 = 0.7.0 - 2024-06-11 =
 Enhancements: